Truehack #3 — Battle Royale

 Wol, a newish engineer and Gerisha, an oldie in biz ops, take you into TrueLayer’s hackathon #3!

 Wol:As an employee at TrueLayer, you should expect to do things you haven’t done before.
 In my first three months here as an engineer, I’ve gotten to grips with Kubernetes, dived deep into microservice instrumentation, and much more.
 I recently had the opportunity to check off another first — participating in a hackathon.
 Having read about previous TrueLayer hackathons on the blog, I was super excited to be involved in the Battle Royale, and eager to build something awesome!Battle Royale traditionally refers to a fight involving many combatants that is fought until only one fighter remains standing!
-A fitting theme for what was to come… ⚔️Gerisha:So, this hackathon I felt like a seasoned veteran after being a complete (non-coder) newbie to the !
+A fitting theme for what was to come… ⚔️Gerisha:So, this hackathon I felt like a seasoned veteran after being a complete (non-coder) newbie to the last one!
 One thing that had changed however was that we had upped the ante on the competition and this Battle Royale was going to be EPIC.In a way, it felt like a metaphor for the business as a whole over the past year.
 We were no longer about 10 people in a co-working space focusing on one product and region, we now had a team of 40 strong 💪 in an office of our own with expanding products and horizons.
 It was time to step up!And step up we did — everyone was absolutely blown away by the creativity, ambition and drive brought to this hackathon!

 The landscapeThe premise for our third hackathon was simple — teams would have 36 hours to create something useful, cool, disruptive or just downright hilarious.
 At the end, teams would give 5-minute presentations and everyone would then vote on a winner in each of three categories — solo, duo, or squads of four.
 We were encouraged to do something unusual, try something different, use a new tool and work with people we don’t usually work with.The week leading up to the Battle Royale was marked by trash talk at lunchtimes and top-secret team meetings.
 Old scores needed to be settled and alliances formed.
 On the eve of the hackathon, the most competitive among us made sure to get enough kip, ready to get their hack on the next day (while the rest of us headed to the local pub 🍺).